nezaboodka/reactronic/README.md

   - `-1` - rerun immediately (right after commit);
   - `-2` - never rerun (disabled trigger).

-**Reentrance** option defines how to handle reentrant calls of the same transactional function:
+**Reentrance** option defines how to handle reentrant calls of transactions and triggers:

   - `Reentrance.PreventWithError` - fail with error if there is an existing transaction in progress;
   - `Reentrance.WaitAndRestart` - wait for previous transaction to finish and then restart current one;